spyboy-productions/CloakQuest3r/README.md

    python cloakquest3r.py example.com
    ```

 3. The tool will check if the website is using Cloudflare.
-If not, it will inform you that subdomain scanning is unnecessary.
+If not, it will inform you and ask if you still want to proceed.

 4. If Cloudflare is detected, CloudScan will scan for subdomains and identify their real IP addresses.